rolger/rolger.github.io/docs/conditional_complexity.md

 ---
 layout: default
-parent: Learning Hours
+parent: Clean Code
 title: Conditional Complexity
-nav_order: 3
+nav_order: 4
 ---

 The focus today is the Dependency in Software.
 You could explain that Dependency Injection is a concrete strategy to achieve Dependency Inversion.